Capstone-Projects-2021-Fall/project-teams-no-tech-support/README.md

       1. Pass Condition: Suggestions are relevant to the user's responses to previous prompt(s)
    3. Task: No Tech Support should sort search results
       1. Pass Condition: The most likely solutions appear first on the results screen based on a rating system
+5. No Tech Support will allow users to browse from a list of search results
+   1. Task: Users can view the web page at each link.
+      1. Pass condition: User needed to complete the steps on functional requirements 1 in order to view the web page at each link
+   2. Task: Users can return to the list of results.
+      1. Pass condition: User completed the steps on functional requirements 1, and currently on a result page, user can return to the list of results by clicking on the “back” button.

 ## Contributors